QRG on Arbitration, Conciliation and Mediation

-Quick Reference Guide on Arbitration, Conciliation & Mediation is a book authored by Vishnu S Warrier published by Lexis Nexis in 2015.
+Quick Reference Guide on Arbitration, Conciliation & Mediation is a book authored by Vishnu S Warrier published by LexisNexis in 2015.

 The book studies the concept of arbitration, mediation and conciliation procedure in ancient India and present.
 Considering law students in mind, author did justice to conceptualize the alternative dispute resolutions such as arbitration, mediation and conciliation into an easily understanding language.

 Key concepts

 In pursuit of globalisation, India responded positively by opening up its economy.
 Along with the benefits promised, it also brought lots of issues.
 As we all know major concern of law is the conflict resolution.
 Traditional justice delivery system through the adjudication of courts, had already given way a large extent of alternative mode of dispute Resolution in common law countries.
 Following are the key concepts covered under this book.